vitorvelosodev/vitorvelosodev/README.md

 <h1 align="center">Hi 👋, I'm Vitor Veloso</h1>
 <h3 align="center">A FullStack developer with a special love for UX</h3>

+<h2>About me</h2>
+Hello!
+I'm Vitor, and I believe that diversity of thoughts and experiences is the key to solving problems.

+I've been passionate about technology since I was a child, and I'm currently in the process of transitioning careers.
+I have a degree in Mechanical Engineering and now I'm going towards my technology as software developer.

+I have experience in the Energy, Industry 4.0, and Audiovisual Project Management fields, including coordinating multinational teams and serving clients from 4 different continents.

+One of my strengths as a professional is my communication skills.
+I express myself well and can engage in productive dialogue with individuals from various roles within the teams I work with.

+As a software developer, I work with JavaScript/TypeScript, leveraging ReactJS for front-end development, particularly with the NextJS framework for building FullStack applications.
+I'm also proficient in CSS with Tailwind and have experience with global application state management using Redux.
+Additionally, I use the ExpressJS framework for back-end development and SQL databases in conjunction with ORMs like Express and Prisma.

+If you'd like to connect and chat, feel free to reach out to me on LinkedIn or through the contact information provided on my profile.
+See you soon!

+<h3>My Current Status as Developer</h3>

 - 🔭 I’m currently working on [Naranja ERP Project](https://github.com/NaranjaLabs/ERP)

 - 🌱 I’m currently learning **T3 Stack**